Magzlar/Magzlar/README.md

 <b>Ryan Maguire</b>

-👋 Hello, I'm Ryan, a Neuroscience and Pharmacology graduate with a Ph.D. in Health and Medicine.
+👋 Hello, I'm Ryan, a Neuroscience graduate with a Ph.D. in Health and Medicine.

 🧪 My Ph.D. focused on researching the potential of phytocannabinoids in stroke-related injuries.
 Afterward, I worked as an Associate Scientist at a pre-clinical contract research organization, using radioisotopes to assess ligand-receptor interactions.
 Following this I was a Senior R&D Associate at a nature-inspired drug-discovery company.
 I led the research and development for an early-stage drug-discovery program, where I was involved in identifying promising <i>in silco</i> molecules based on their physicochemical properties, designing pre-clinical experiments and performing commericial analysis.
 I also performed assessments for disease areas and competitors.